VictoriaFelice/weather-comparison/README.md

 You have to specify the state in this case.
 Example: 'http://api.openweathermap.org/data/2.5/weather?q=Madison,IN,US&appid={API key}'
 - For temperature in Fahrenheit use &units=imperial.
 For temperature in Celsius use &units=metric.
 Default is in Kelvin.
 - OpenWeather uses UTC time zone for all API calls.
 - You can compare current weather in up to 5 cities at a time.
+Cities will be sorted from warmest to coldest in the output.

 ### Instructions:
 1. Install 'requests' module.
 On Windows: